North Dakota State Normal and Industrial School

-In 1907, ND education officials changed its name to the Normal and Industrial School, which acknowledged the state’s greatest need: providing teachers for its rapidly growing population.
+In 1907, North Dakota education officials changed its name to the Normal and Industrial School, which acknowledged the state’s greatest need: providing teachers for its rapidly growing population.
 Known fondly as “the NI” by hundreds of graduates and others who took only a few courses, the school produced not only teachers for rural schools but others who met the nation’s need for teachers of domestic arts and manual training in the years after the 1917 passage of the Smith-Hughes Act.
 Beginning in 1920, the school joined several national accrediting organizations; in 1925, the state authorized it to grant B.S. degrees in industrial education.
 The NI also offered two-year commercial degrees, short courses in topics that ranged from music teaching to farm mechanics.
 Enrollment peaked circa 1930 when it served approximately 400 students annually.